crimsonOrpheo/website/src/pages/monitoring-data-quality-with-tableau/index.md

 ### Can't we just list the dates?

 You can, and you should!
 In fact, you could also add a few text elements, such as the overall coverage, or the exact number of missing days.
 There's nothing incredibly hard to get these sheets up and running: I won't do a step-by-step and leave you the fun to figure it out!
+Remember to start by duplicating a sheet though ;)

-Here's a final dashboard though to see a potential end result:
+Here's a final dashboard to see a potential end result:

 ![Dashboard](./dashboard.png)